dhicks6345789/docs-to-markdown/slideshow/processSlideshow.md

 The server-side Python script should be able to process most formats of image and video files into standardised versions suitible for showing via the web-based client.
 It replies on external applications (ffmpeg) to do that.

+### Installation

+The server-side script is part of the [Docs To Markdown](https://github.com/dhicks6345789/docs-to-markdown/tree/WebconsoleUpdate) project, and should be installed as part of that project.

+### Usage

 ## Client-Side Slideshow Web Page

-- The client-side web page component is used by the server-side script, but can also be used as a self-contained, stand-alone slideshow application - as long as you can get your images, videos, etc into formats viewable by the browser you should be able to use it.
+The client-side web page component is used by the server-side script, but can also be used as a self-contained, stand-alone slideshow application - as long as you can get your images, videos, etc into formats viewable by the browser you should be able to use it.
 The slideshow page should work on most modern web browsers, including browsers in kiosk mode as typically used for digital signage appliations.
-Client-side resources (i.e. RAM, disk space) used will depend on the content, but shouldn't be more than average. transition seconds fadesteps 5 fadeinterval seconds clickRequired true false refreshAt hours:min:sec
+Client-side resources (i.e. RAM, disk space) used will depend on the content, but shouldn't be more than average.

-## Installation
+### Installation

-The server-side script is part of the docsToMarkdown project, and should be installed as part of that project.
+The web page component can simply be used as a single-page web application in your own projects - just download the "slideshowIndex.html" file.
+It is self-contained, any Javascript code or CSS styles are included in the one file.

+### Usage

+You can modify the array defined at the start of the web page component

+The web page, if renamed to "index.html" and placed in a folder of resources

+transition seconds
+fadesteps 5
+fadeinterval seconds
+clickRequired true false
+refreshAt hours:min:sec